Subdomain scanner

 Common Pattern Testing

-The scanner checks common subdomain names such as api, mail, dev, staging, admin, blog, shop, and other frequently used patterns.
+Checks common subdomain names such as api, mail, dev, staging, admin, blog, and shop.

 Wildcard DNS Detection

-Before scanning, the tool tests for wildcard DNS so it can avoid returning large lists of false positives.
+Tests for wildcard DNS first so it can avoid returning large lists of false positives.

 DNS Resolution

-Each candidate is resolved through DNS to check whether the subdomain has an active public record such as A, AAAA, or CNAME.
+Resolves each candidate through DNS to check for an active A, AAAA, or CNAME record.

-The tool focuses on practical, common subdomain discovery instead of returning noisy wildcard-driven results.
+Focuses on practical, common subdomain discovery instead of noisy wildcard-driven results.

-A subdomain is a hostname that exists under a main domain.
-For example, in api.example.com, the word api is the subdomain.
+A subdomain is a hostname under a main domain.
+In api.example.com, api is the subdomain.

-Organizations use subdomains to separate websites, applications, APIs, staging environments, region-specific content, portals, and mail services.
+Organizations use subdomains to separate websites, apps, APIs, staging environments, region-specific content, portals, and mail services.

-Common examples include www, mail, blog, api, and shop.
+Common examples include www, mail, api, and shop.

 • It can identify common subdomains that resolve through DNS.